JAYARAJ2014/tf-lambda-apigw/README.md

 I have created this sample to explain the end to end process to my peers and friends.
 This sample is created by reading various sites.
 For your reading [Click Here](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway)

+# Pre Requisites

+- Basic understanding of aws & servies
+- An access key configured locally on your computer.

+# Notes

-AWS Lambda functions and API gateway are often used to create serverlesss applications.
+- AWS Lambda functions and API gateway are often used to create serverlesss applications.

-The steps listed below explains how to create a simple API using Lambda, API Gateway and Infrastructure as Code using Terraform.
+- The steps listed below explains how to create a simple API using Lambda, API Gateway and Infrastructure as Code using Terraform.

-NOTE: If you clone this repository, make sure to change the bucket names.
+- If you clone this repository, make sure to change the bucket names.
 Then run `terraform plan`, `terraform apply` and then once experiment is over, run a `terraform destroy` to make sure that you do not incur any charges.
-I have tried to be as intention revealing as possible when it comes to file names.
+- I have tried to be as intention revealing as possible when it comes to file names.
 Suggestions always welcome

-There are additional comments available within the source code to explain further.
+- There are additional comments available within the source code to explain further.

 # 1 : Define required terraform providers.